Migrate Go Lambda Functions from Deprecated go1.x to Amazon Linux 2

 Adopting Amazon Linux 2 for your Lambda functions not only keeps you up-to-date with AWS standards but also potentially speeds up your function runs with the efficiency of the arm64 architecture.
 This can lead to reduced latency and cost savings.

+Migrating isn’t just about keeping up with the current; it’s about optimizing your serverless operations for the future.
 The updated configuration leads to a smoother development workflow and opens the door to the benefits brought by Amazon Linux 2.
 With these changes, your Lambda functions will be able to take full advantage of AWS’s innovation, ensuring your applications remain scalable, maintainable, and performant.